1 Getting Started

 Error in "1" + "2": non-numeric argument to binary operator

 The above is the first error message you’ve seen in this course.
-You will see many more in your time working with R. The error message is telling you that what you are doing does not work on anything but numbers.
+You will see many more in your time working with R. The error message is telling you that what you are doing does not work with anything ‘non-numeric’ (i.e., anything that isn’t a number).
+The ‘binary operator’ in this case is + (binary because it adds together two values).

-Vectors can also be used for arithmetic.
+Vectors can also be used in arithmetic.
 Under the hood, statistics is mostly arithmetic with collections of vectors.
 How are these arithmetic operations implemented in R?

 The simplest case is when we use a vector and a single number, as follows